Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Introduction

 \subsection{Acknowledgements}

-I would like to thank Johannes Anschütz, Bhargav Bhatt, Vladimir Drinfeld, Luc Illusie, Dimitry Kubrak, Arthur-César Le Bras, Shizhang Li, Jacob Lurie, Keerthi Madapusi, Akhil Mathew and Peter Scholze for helpful conversation related to the content of this paper.
+I would like to thank Johannes Anschütz, Bhargav Bhatt, Vladimir Drinfeld, Luc Illusie, Dmitry Kubrak, Arthur-César Le Bras, Shizhang Li, Jacob Lurie, Keerthi Madapusi, Akhil Mathew and Peter Scholze for helpful conversation related to the content of this paper.
 In particular, I am grateful to Bhargav Bhatt who suggested the use of classifying stacks in \cite{Mon1}, to Vladimir Drinfeld for an invitation to speak about \cite{Mon1} at Chicago, and to Luc Illusie for many detailed comments and suggestions on a first draft of this paper.
+Thanks are also due to an anonymous referee for many detailed comments on a previous version of this paper.

-During the preparation of this article, I was supported by the University of British Columbia, Vancouver and the Institute for Advanced Study, Princeton.
+During the preparation of this article, I was supported by the University of British Columbia, Vancouver the Institute for Advanced Study, Princeton, and a start up grant from Purdue University.